kirschi212/Numitron-Clock/README.md

 ## PCB: schematic and board

 #### Notice: This current version of the PCB shows some minor mistakes, e.g. the electrolytic capacitor can only be placed without installing a switch.
 Nevertheless the board is fully functional!
+If you are interested, I could design a second version of this board and I will try to improve it!

 ![alt text](https://i.imgur.com/8OrW7NU.jpeg)

 ![alt text](https://i.imgur.com/ZAZqbi8.jpeg)

+## Casing

+In the repository you can find the Fusion360 file to the casing that I designed myself.
+It features mounting holes for the PCB, cutouts for the USB-C panel jack and the switch.
+You can print it with a common 3D-printer using PLA or PETG.

 ------
 ## Code